sheishijun/Hydro-SE-Bench/README.md

 ## 📥 Getting the Dataset

-Dataset files are located in the `hydrobench-eval/hydrobench/data/` directory, available in the following formats:
+Dataset files are located in the `hydrosebench-eval/hydrosebench/data/` directory, available in the following formats:

-- **hydrobench.json**: Complete dataset in JSON format
+- **hydrosebench.json**: Complete dataset in JSON format
-- **hydrobench.csv**: Dataset in CSV format (lighter weight, suitable for version control)
+- **hydrosebench.csv**: Dataset in CSV format (lighter weight, suitable for version control)

 For detailed download and installation instructions, see: 📖 **[Installation Guide](INSTALL.md#download-dataset-files)**

 ## 🔧 Using the Evaluation Tools

-We provide a dedicated Python package for evaluating model performance on the HydroBench dataset.
+We provide a dedicated Python package for evaluating model performance on the HydroSEBench dataset.
 The evaluation tools support:

 - ✅ Batch evaluation of multiple models
 - ✅ Automatic generation of detailed evaluation reports (Excel, JSON, Markdown)